apocaliss92/scrypted-advanced-notifier/README.md

 The plugin will export to MQTT the following entities:
 - PTZ controls
 - Restart control
-- Basic detection information (motion, animal, person, vehicle, face, plate).
+- Basic detection information (motion, animal, person, vehicle, face, plate, generic object).
 Same information will be available for every rule associated to a camera
     - Latest image
     - Triggered
     - Last trigger time (disabled by default)